tlhutch/test-playbooks/docs/test_plans/features/36_container_groups.md

 - [ ] Verify that tower-packaging overrides default image with downstream ansible-runner pinned at a certain tag.
 We want to make sure that in the future breaking changes to this container won't be automatically pulled into older versions of Tower.

-## Current bugs/critical RFE's to resolve:
+## To resolve before initial merge:

+- [ ] Fix bug where we get 500 Internal Server error on request to /api/v2/instance_groups/1.
+This is reproducible with `tests.api.cluster.test_instance_groups.TestInstanceGroups.test_verify_tower_instance_group_is_a_partially_protected_group`.
+Appears to be happening with `PUT` to the `tower` instance group
+- [ ] `TestCredentialTypes.test_managed_by_tower_credential_types_are_read_only` is failing when trying to check that the kubernetes bearer token credential type is immutable because when doing the `PUT` on the credential type it is first failing because `kubernetes` is not a valid choice for `kind` according to `OPTIONS` on `api/v2/credential_types/`
+- [ ] Banner on Container Groups creation form that says "TECH PREVIEW" and directs to docs

+## Bugs to file + resolve during hardening
 - [ ] Need a cleanup job/reaper process to clean up hanged pods, we have seen pods hanging out.
 If we lose connection or have other error before normal cleanup, need to still look back and clean up if job should not be still running.
 This might be aided by more meta data as mentioned in "optional RFEs".
 - [ ] adhoc job pods don't get cleaned up.
 This is a high priority bug.
 This could harm a cluster by over-consuming resources
-- [ ] No pre-flight check for Container Group readiness that could cause disruption of normal Tower operations. @one-t has confirmed that when a Container Group has exceeded capacity, jobs will still be sent to it because of lack of capacity calculation, then they immediately fail and don't get passed onto other instance group.
-This means in a Tower environment that is saturated with jobs such that all other resources available to a new job are out of capacity, the Container Group will still appear to have capacity even if it itself has also exceeded resource limits.
-This will cause the job and any future jobs dispatched to the CG to immediately fail until resources are freed up.
-- [ ] Fix bug where we get 500 Internal Server error on request to /api/v2/instance_groups/1.
-This is reproducible with `tests.api.cluster.test_instance_groups.TestInstanceGroups.test_verify_tower_instance_group_is_a_partially_protected_group`.
-Appears to be happening with `PUT` to the `tower` instance group
-- [ ] `TestCredentialTypes.test_managed_by_tower_credential_types_are_read_only` is failing when trying to check that the kubernetes bearer token credential type is immutable because when doing the `PUT` on the credential type it is first failing because `kubernetes` is not a valid choice for `kind` according to `OPTIONS` on `api/v2/credential_types/`
 - [ ] Fix bug where execution node is not set on project updates when org only has container group
 - [ ] Fix bug where execution node is not set on inventory updates when org only has container group
 - [ ] Fix a bug that when job fails because of a bad image that tower cannot connect to, the job fails with ERROR and pod is cleaned up -- currently set to FAILED and pod not cleaned up
 - [ ] Fix a bug that when job fails because container disappears mid-job (is killed) that the job fails with ERROR and pod is cleaned up -- currently set to FAILED

-- [ ] RFE: show controller node for the job on the job or on the ContainerGroup if it is always the same.
-This would be useful if something goes wrong when we are trying to communicate with kubernetes/openshift and something goes wrong on Tower side.
-Other, perhaps more pressing reason is we can't be certain all Tower nodes have access to the kubernetes/openshift cluster because of firewall reasons.
-Users expect the ability to set the controller node because of existing isolated node feature.
+## Bugs to file + may not be resolved (though would be good if we did)
+- [ ] No pre-flight check for Container Group readiness that could cause disruption of normal Tower operations. @one-t has confirmed that when a Container Group has exceeded capacity, jobs will still be sent to it because of lack of capacity calculation, then they immediately fail and don't get passed onto other instance group.
+This means in a Tower environment that is saturated with jobs such that all other resources available to a new job are out of capacity, the Container Group will still appear to have capacity even if it itself has also exceeded resource limits.
+This will cause the job and any future jobs dispatched to the CG to immediately fail until resources are freed up.

 ## Upgrade concerns

-- [ ] Observed weakness of pod spec override implementation: will make upgrades difficult if default pod_spec changes but user has mostly custom pod_specs.
+- Observed weakness of pod spec override implementation: will make upgrades difficult if default pod_spec changes but user has mostly custom pod_specs.
 Seeing as most any manifest can be applied to any namespace, with the namespace specified seperately, this would help because likely most people will only need to override the namespace
-- [ ] Address similar problems about wanting to pin default image for different releases of Tower to different versions of the default job runner container.
+- Address similar problems about wanting to pin default image for different releases of Tower to different versions of the default job runner container.
 If we specify this in this pod spec then when users upgrade, they will not pick up new default if they have made any other changes to the default pod spec.

 ## Docs concerns

-- [ ] Tool tip on container groups should say something about TECH PREVIEW
+- depending on what happens with pre-flight check for container group capacity, may need to document risks around ResourceQuota impact on jobs failing

 ## Future RFE's

+- [ ] RFE: show controller node for the job on the job or on the ContainerGroup if it is always the same.
+This would be useful if something goes wrong when we are trying to communicate with kubernetes/openshift and something goes wrong on Tower side.
+Other, perhaps more pressing reason is we can't be certain all Tower nodes have access to the kubernetes/openshift cluster because of firewall reasons.
+Users expect the ability to set the controller node because of existing isolated node feature.
 - [ ] Ability to test connection with cluster from the credential view
 - [ ] Static validation of format of CA crt in UI.
 We had alot of trouble using UI to paste CA crt because of newline stuff
     - note: not sure if we have this for our several other credential types either that allow connection with external services